Some debt relief is available for Amador v. California Culinary Academy class members who still CCA student loan debt

-If you are not in default but still owe money on loans related to CCA, please visit https://ccastudentloans.com for free legal help: Attorneys with Bay Area Legal Aid will assist you and answer your questions about your outstanding student debt.
+Also, for a brief while longer, you can still visit https://ccastudentloans.com for free legal help.
+Attorneys with Bay Area Legal Aid will assist you and answer your questions about your outstanding student debt.

-If you are not in default but still owe money on loans related to CCA, please visit https://ccastudentloans.com for free legal help: Attorneys with Bay Area Legal Aid will assist you and answer your questions about your outstanding student debt.
+Also, for a brief while longer, you can still visit https://ccastudentloans.com for free legal help.
+Attorneys with Bay Area Legal Aid will assist you and answer your questions about your outstanding student debt.

 Ray E. Gallo, Trustee of Amador v.
 CCA Services Fund and Senior Partner of Gallo LLP

-This site is sponsored by Ray E. Gallo, in his capacity as Trustee of the Amador v.
+This site is sponsored by Ray E. Gallo, as Trustee of the Amador v.
 CCA Services Fund.
 Learn more about Ray E. Gallo at https://gallo.law.

 Notice